Social Work (SW)

 SW 100 Social Welfare: A World View Travel Course: 3 semester hours

 All countries have some form of social welfare.
 The policies, program structure, and availability of resources may vary, but the issues of concern are often shared.
 Some of these universal issues include homelessness, mental illness, juvenile delinquency, aging and long-term care, child maltreatment and domestic violence.
 A social worker's understanding of the US social welfare system will be enhance by exploring how other countries view social welfare problems, and work toward their solutions.
 This course is built as a travel course that will tour cultural and historical sites throughout selected countries, visit social service agencies, and attend lectures and complete reading specific to the country's system of social welfare.
 In addition to visiting social service agencies, students will participate in a a service project.
 The majority of student time will be directed toward experiential opportunities.
 Fulfills the social work elective.
 Additional travel costs apply.
 Credit can range from 1 -3 semester hours.

-SW 115 Introduction To Human Services: 3 semester hours
+SW 115 Introduction to Social Work and Social Welfare: 3 semester hours

 This course is an introduction to the array of people, programs, and organizations whose intent is to respond to human needs of various kinds and intensity.
 It deals with both professional and non-professional activities.
 The course provides a basic framework for understanding the ideology and operation of human service systems.
 In addition, the student will develop a beginning understanding of the relationship between social policy and various approaches to human service programming to meet the intent of those policies.
 Through exposure to the service system in Linn County and this area of the state, the student will become informed about the service needs that exist and the responses to those needs.
 Social Work majors who believe they have completed and equivalent to this course should contact the instructor to discuss whether they are required to take this course. (offering winter term.).